Functions

 Getters and Setters

-TypeScript get and set accessors compile to Solidity functions:
+TypeScript get and set accessors work as you'd expect:

 class Token {